SuzanFah/panduta/README.md

-# Panduta – Your Ultimate Laundry Solution 🚀🧺📦👕
+# Panduta™ – Your Ultimate Laundry Solution 🚀🧺📦👕

-Welcome to **Panduta**, the tech-savvy web solution designed to revolutionize your laundry experience!
-Created with love by Suzanne Fahim, Panduta connects you with top laundry providers based on location, price, and quality.
-Whether you're a busy professional, student, or anyone looking to simplify your life, Panduta is here to make your laundry days easier and more efficient. 🌟🌟
+Welcome to **Panduta™**, the tech-savvy web solution designed to revolutionize your laundry experience!
+Created with love by Suzanne Fahim, Panduta™ connects you with top laundry providers based on location, price, and quality.
+Whether you're a busy professional, student, or anyone looking to simplify your life, Panduta™ is here to make your laundry days easier and more efficient. 🌟🌟

 ## MVP Overview 📝✨

-This MVP is a sneak peek into what Panduta will become.
+This MVP is a sneak peek into what Panduta™ will become.
 It currently showcases our vision through four pages:

-- **🏠 Home:** A welcoming introduction to Panduta.
+- **🏠 Home:** A welcoming introduction to Panduta™.
-- **🔍 Why Panduta:** Discover why Panduta is the future of laundry services.
+- **🔍 Why Panduta™:** Discover why Panduta™ is the future of laundry services.
-- **📖 Our Story:** Learn about the journey and inspiration behind Panduta.
+- **📖 Our Story:** Learn about the journey and inspiration behind Panduta™.
 - **💌 Suggestions:** Share your thoughts and suggestions as we continue to develop.

 ## What's Next 🚀✨

-This MVP is not the final version of Panduta.
+This MVP is not the final version of Panduta™.
 The full dual-interface system, connecting laundry providers and clients seamlessly, is scheduled for launch at the end of Q4 2024.
 Stay tuned for more features, including real-time order tracking, smart location matching, and secure payment integration! 🎯📅

-Thank you for exploring Panduta!
+Thank you for exploring Panduta™!
 We can't wait to bring you the ultimate laundry solution. 💪🧺✨

 ## Overview 📝

-Panduta is a user-friendly web application that allows users to:
+Panduta™ is a user-friendly web application that allows users to:

 - **🗓️ Book Laundry Services:** Schedule pickups and deliveries for your clothes with just a few clicks.
 - **🧺 Choose from Multiple Services:** Select from a variety of laundry options tailored to your specific needs.